Jolyne Cujoh: In Stone Ocean

 Jolyne Cujoh and her boyfriend, Romeo Jisso, run over a bystander and she gets falsely accused of the incident after Romeo convinces her to hide the incident and uses her as bait.
-On her way to Green Dolphin Street Prison, she got a pendant from her father, Jotaro, and pricks herself with it., gaining her Stand she later names Stone Free She is visited by her father, who later reveals the incident is a devise to frame her from one of Dio's followers and attempts to help her to escape.
+On her way to Green Dolphin Street Prison, she receives a pendant from her father, Jotaro, and pricks herself with it, gaining a Stand she later names Stone Free.
+She is visited by her father, who later reveals the incident is a ploy to frame her from one of Dio's followers, who is trying to enact a plan written by Dio in his diary, and attempts to help her to escape.
 However, a Stand known as Whitesnake steals Jotaro's memories and Stand as DISCs, making him comatose.
 Realizing the extent of how much her father loved her and his desire to keep her safe, she vows to stay in order to save his life and find the person who is Whitesnake's user.
 She is then joined by fellow Stand users Emporio Alniño, Ermes Costello, Foo Fighters, Weather Report, and Narciso Anasui.

-Tagging along with Weather Report, she goes on a mission to retrieve Star Platinum's disc and gives it to the Speedwagon Foundation's messenger pigeon for his recovery, succeeding after tricking Whitesnake.
-Jolyne gets herself send to the Ultra Security House Unit to find Dio's bone, forced to fight against a couple of Stand users.
-She and Narciso found the Green Baby, formed after Dio's plan in the diary has enacted and chased it to make sure it wouldn't meet Enrico Pucci.
-Finally encountering Pucci, she fought him and forced to make a choice to continue fighting him or retrieving Jotaro's memory DISC.
-She chooses the latter, enabling Pucci to fuse with the Green Baby.
-After Pucci's escape, Jolyne and Emporio fight against Miu Miu and along with Ermes, escape the prison.
-With Foo Fighters and Weather Report dead during the journey and Jotaro Kujo joining the team, they unsuccessfully fight Pucci in Cape Carneval, who finally evolves his Stand to Made in Heaven.
+Tagging along with Weather Report, she goes on a mission to retrieve Star Platinum's DISC and gives it to the Speedwagon Foundation's messenger pigeon for his recovery, succeeding after tricking Whitesnake, whose user is revealed to be Enrico Pucci.
+Jolyne gets herself sent to the Ultra Security House Unit to find Dio's bone, where she is forced to fight against a couple of Stand users.
+She and Narciso find the Green Baby, a homunculus formed from Dio's bone, and chase it to make sure it would not meet Pucci.
+Finally encountering Pucci, she fights him but is forced to make a choice whether to continue fighting him or retrieve Jotaro's memory DISC.
+She chooses the latter, enabling Pucci to fuse with the Green Baby and gain the Joestar birthmark.
+After Pucci's escape, Jolyne and Emporio fight against head jailer Miu Miu and, along with Ermes, Anasui and Weather Report, escape the prison.
+With Foo Fighters and Weather Report dead during the journey and Jotaro Kujo joining the team, they unsuccessfully fight Pucci in Cape Canaveral, who finally evolves his Stand to Made in Heaven.
 He uses his new power accelerate time around the world in order to create a new universe in his and Dio's image.
-With Pucci killing everyone except Jolyne and Emporio, she knows that Pucci could sense her thanks to him having the Joestar birthmark, she sacrifices herself for Emporio's life.
+With Pucci killing everyone except Jolyne and Emporio, she knows that Pucci can sense her thanks to him now having the Joestar birthmark, so she sacrifices herself for Emporio's life.